-RAPT Consulting has been engaged to undertake an acoustic assessment NGH to inform a Development Application (DA) for a caravan park and service centre at Gunnedah, NSW.
+RAPT Consulting has been engaged to undertake an acoustic assessment NGH to inform a Development Application (DA) for a service centre at Gunnedah, NSW.
 The proposal seeks to amend the Gunnedah LEP to amend Schedule 1, to add an additional permitted use for the land at 127-141 Lochrey Road, Gunnedah.